ivangfr/springboot-react-keycloak/README.md

   ```
   HTTP/1.1 302
   ```
-  > Here, the application is trying to redirect the request to an authentication link.
+  > The application is trying to redirect the request to an authentication link.

 - Trying again to add a movie, now with access token (obtained at #getting-access-token)
   ```